-The Foundation of the Hellenic World (FHW), which was envisioned, founded and funded by the family of Lazaros Efraimoglou.
-Its mission is the preservation of Hellenic history and tradition, the creation of an awareness of the universal dimension of Hellenism and the promotion of its contribution to cultural evolution.
+The Foundation of the Hellenic World (FHW) was envisioned, founded and funded by the family of Lazaros Efraimoglou.
+Its mission is to preserve Hellenic history and tradition, create an awareness of the universal dimension of Hellenism and promote its contribution to cultural evolution.

 FHW's innovative character has already been revealed in its Statutes, one of which prescribes that the materialization of the objectives be based on the possibilities offered by new technologies.
-As a result, from the very beginning and at the same time as trying to find a place for the creation of the cultural centre, the Foundation's administration put the Internet to use and presented to the Greek and international community the first Greek web sites of historical content.
+As a result, from the very beginning and at the same time as trying to find a place to create the cultural centre, the Foundation's administration put the Internet to use and presented to the Greek and international community the first Greek websites of historical content.
 At the same time, it created a pioneering laboratory of three-dimensional reconstructions, the first project of which, presented as a documentary, received the 1st Prize at the Amiens Festival of Archaeological Films.
-This was only the beginning in a series of programmes that were enriched or designed later, in the two new premises owned by the Foundation.
+This was only the beginning of a series of programmes enriched or designed later in the two new premises owned by the Foundation.

-At the Cultural Centre's museum shops a variety of FHW products are displayed, such as books, CD-ROMs and documentaries.
-At the Cyber Hall, people of all ages have the possibility to navigate through FHW's web sites, which provide historical information as well as clever games of historical and educational content.
+The Cultural Centre's museum shops display various FHW products, such as books, CD-ROMs and documentaries.
+At the Cyber Hall, people of all ages can navigate through FHWFHW'sbsites, which provide historical information and clever games of historical and educational content.